Day taught life-sciences and science education at The Ohio State University

 specializing in artificial ecosystem engineering, digital imaging of microscopic

 biodiversity and the role of students' visual abilities in environmental

 education.
-Rob now works in the biotechnology industry in Columbus, Ohio.
-See here and here.
+Rob is now the CEO of Lab-Ally LLC, a biotechnology and scientific sales company in Columbus, Ohio.
+Visit my blogs at here and here.

 My chat handle for most systems is "invasifspecies".